venkat-2006/Food-X/README.md

+🍴 Food-X

-A modern, responsive Food Delivery Website built using the MERN Stack.
-This app allows users to browse a diverse menu, explore food categories, and place online orders with ease.
+A modern, responsive Food Delivery Website inspired by Zomato, built with React.js.
+Food-X lets users browse a diverse menu, explore food categories, and manage their cart with ease.
 Designed with a clean UI and smooth animations for an engaging user experience.

 ✨ Features